pr-triage/app/README.md

 ### [Code of Conduct](CODE_OF_CONDUCT.md)

-It has adopted a Code of Conduct that we expect project participants to adhere to.
+It has adopted a Code of Conduct that we expect project participants to adhere to. <br/>
 Please read [the full text](CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ### [Contributing Guide](CONTRIBUTING.md)

-Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to React.
+Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes<br/> and improvements, and how to build and test your changes to PRTriage.

 ## License